csaea/challenges/bash_challenges.md

 ### Challenge 1.1 - Tree to File

 Objective:
-- Create an executable script that displays the `tree` structure of a file system, saved in a text file.
-D display a message when the script is complete and open the new file.
+- Create an executable script that outputs the `tree` structure of a directory and its subdirectories into a new text file.
+Display a message when the script is complete and automatically open the new file.

 Commands/Concepts: `tree`, `echo`, `>`, `open`